NVRM0R/vega/README.md

     "maskThreshold":0.02
 }
 ```

+*evaluation.py* is a interface to interact with [Craddock et al., Human Brain Mapp., 33 (9) 2012](https://github.com/ccraddock/cluster_roi)

+### Code Improvments
+The original [Craddock et al., Human Brain Mapp., 33 (9) 2012](https://github.com/ccraddock/cluster_roi) code has been modified to meet modern trends:
+* updated to python3+ version
+* added preprocessing filtering
+* added GPU support for effective computing
+* Hardcoded constants have been brough as functions arguments

 ### messaging with front-end server
 For communication, servers are using HTTP protocol as shown on figure below: